My IBM Log in Subscribe

 Clean up with predictive maintenance

 AI can be used for predictive maintenance by analyzing data directly from machinery to identify problems and flag required maintenance.
-AI has also been used to improve mechanical efficiency and reduce carbon emissions in engines.
+AI is also used to improve mechanical efficiency and reduce carbon emissions in engines.
 Maintenance schedules can use AI-powered predictive analytics to create greater efficiencies.

 See what's ahead